 Dean hails from a long line of Ohio farmers and Kentucky coal miners, although she herself is a P.K.—a politician’s kid.
 At 15 she attended a United Methodist church camp on Lake Erie that pretty much changed everything.
 A graduate of Miami University (Ohio), Wesley Theological Seminary (Washington, D.C.), and Princeton Theological Seminary, Dean served as a pastor and as a campus minister in Arlington, Va. and College Park, Md. before earning her doctorate in 1997.
 In addition to Netflix binging, Dean and her husband, Kevin, love digging their toes in the sand on the Jersey shore and hanging out with their hilarious grown kids.

-This program is free and open to all interested.
+This online program is free and open to all interested.

-0.4 Continuing Education units/credits will be made available upon request by emailing ConEd@pts.edu.
+0.4 Continuing Education units/credits for the full day program and 0.2 Continuing Education units/credits for the morning only program will be made available upon request by emailing ConEd@pts.edu.